 Five Big Challenges of Servicing Modified Adjustable Rate Mortgages

 Oakleaf has been performing audits on modified ARM and HELOC portfolios for over a decade.
-In 2018, we have been seeing a higher incidence of problems associated with servicer books.
+We have been seeing a higher incidence of problems associated with servicer books.
 Below are five of the biggest challenges that are currently trending:

 - People are creative.
 In an apparent rush to add value, portfolio managers and loss mitigation teams created an endless mixture of modification terms.
 Each unique combination forcing a new loan level cash flow model.
 These innovative agreements have all but setup servicers to fail.
 We’re waiting to find the modification that fluctuates the index between LIBOR and Prime.